Nicolasbcrrl/h1_First_Steps/README.md

 ##Boot

-At boot time, I choose the basic option "Debian GNU/Linux Live (Kernel 4.19.0-13-amd64).
+At boot time, I choose the basic option **"Debian GNU/Linux Live (Kernel 4.19.0-13-amd64)"**.
 Then I installed Debian, because Debian offers you a trial version to see if everything works properly.
 After the installation, I configured the keyboard, chose the hard disk by choosing to erase all its contents and set up my user profile.

 ![vm](virtual_machine.PNG)